 - What are the latest insights and recent lessons in decentralisation and sustainable local development?
-We will explore the potential of local governance and a territorial approach in realising sustainable development while taking into account the political economy of
+We will explore the potential of local governance in realising sustainable development while taking into account the political economy of decentralisation reforms.

-- How can local authorities be empowered to promote accountability, participation and inclusive development?
-We will explore the capacity of local authorities to design strategies, deliver and manage services, increase transparency and accountability and successfully engage with other tiers of governments, civil society and the private sector.
+- We will discuss strategies and instruments for empowering local authorities.
+A new tool for local government capacity development will be introduced.
+We explore the capacity of local authorities to design strategies, deliver and manage services, increase transparency and accountability and successfully engage with other tiers of governments, civil society and the private sector.

 Participants who successfully finish the course will receive a professional certificate of completion from The Hague Academy for Local Governance.

-This course will involve notable international experts with extensive experience in decentralisation and local governance.
-They will share insights and lessons learnt, and reference several case studies.
+This course will involve notable international experts with extensive experience in localising the SDGs, territorial development and local governance.
+They will share insights and lessons learnt, and explore case studies from various country contexts.

 Ellen van Reesch

 Ellen is an independent advisor in the field of sustainable (local) development and associate expert of VNG International, the international cooperation agency of the Dutch association of municipalities.
 She is closely involved with VNG’s work on the SDGs, both in the Netherlands and through international municipal cooperation.
 From 1997 to 2015, Ellen worked as a civil servant and diplomat at the Ministry of Foreign Affairs with a focus on international development, notably the areas of (economic) governance and decentralisation, sector reform and aid effectiveness, poverty reduction and human security.
-She was posted to India as coordinator for the bilateral support programs in Kerala and to Yemen and Bosnia-Herzegovina as deputy head of mission and head of development cooperation.
-In March 2018, Ellen was elected municipal councillor for the GreenLeft Party in her municipality, covering spatial development, environment, nature and biodiversity, agriculture and the circular economy.
 Ellen will discuss the experience of ‘localizing the SDGs’ in the Netherlands and present issues, dilemma’s and results relevant for cross-country comparison.

 This course is designed for donor and development professionals.
-Past participants have represented the UN Department of Political Affairs; Oxfam Novib; UN Missions in Congo, Timor-Leste, Lebanon and Ivory Coast; GIZ; Ministries of regional development, planning, local administration, and home affairs; African Development Bank; USAID Missions in Moldova, Pakistan; the Swiss Development Cooperation; Mercy Corps; and the Dutch Embassy abroad.
+Past participants have represented the UN Department of Political Affairs; the World Bank; UNDP; Oxfam Novib; GIZ; African Development Bank; USAID; the Swiss Development Cooperation; Mercy Corps; and the Dutch Ministry of Foreign Affairs.

 The course fee is € 2.450,-.
 This includes all training-related costs, as well as drinks, lunches, training materials and travel during the training programme.
 Travel to and from The Hague and accommodation is not included.
 Group discounts are available if you participate with three or more colleagues in this course.
 Email us for more information.
 The course language is English.